-This small frog--formerly called the western chorus frog in our state--may be gray or tan; has three wide, dark stripes or a series of spots down the back; and a wide, dark stripe passing through the eyes and extending along the sides.
+The boreal chorus frog, formerly called the western chorus frog in our state, is a small frog that may be gray or tan; it has 3 wide, dark stripes or a series of spots down the back, and a wide, dark stripe passing through the eyes and extending along the sides.
 There is usually a dark marking on the head between the eyes, and the upper lip is white.
 The belly is white, sometimes with a few gray spots on the throat and chest.
 Breeding males have dark throats.
-The call is a rasping, vibrating “prrreeep” that sounds similar to running a fingernail over the teeth of a pocket comb.
+The call is a rasping, vibrating prrreeep that sounds similar to running a fingernail over the teeth of a pocket comb.